mikewongtkd/simsa/docs/README.md

-# Sungpoomdan Simsa 승품단 심사
+# Simsa 심사

-Simsa is software that implements the Kukkiwon Taekwondo dan/poom promotion examination specification as an easy-to-use portable web application.
+Simsa (from *sungpoomdan simsa* -- 승품단 심사-- promotion examination) is software that implements the Kukkiwon Taekwondo dan/poom promotion examination specification as an easy-to-use portable web application.

 ## Examination Criteria